Raekwon & Ghostface of the Wutang Clan, Chillin'

 The Photographed Moment

 I met Raekwon and Ghostface at the RCA Records offices, on West 47th & Broadway.
 I was introduced to the guys by their publicist.
 We decided to go down to the street and get a few shots.
-I knew I only need 8 to 10 shots.

 We walked out of the building and crossed the street.
 We were at a side entrance of Broadway's Palace Theater.
 The side of the building had a thick, cool layer of blackish-green paint with no lines, marks, or graffiti which was slightly covered by stairs traversing up the wall.